sammieatkins/accessibility-course/accessibility-course/src/content/lessons/07_ARIA/instruction.md

 ## When ARIA _Is_ the Right Tool

 Okay, we’ve been hard on ARIA.
 But when used correctly, it’s powerful—and sometimes the only option.

-Here are some situations where ARIA is not just allowed, but encouraged:
+Let's go through some situations where ARIA is not just allowed, but encouraged.

-### Live Regions
+### Dynamic Regions

-Need to announce changes on the page without a full reload?
+Sometimes content changes on the page without a full refresh.
+Maybe a user submits a form and gets an error message, or they click “Add to cart” and a little number in the corner updates.
 That’s where ARIA live regions come in.

+These are areas of the page that notify assistive technologies—like screen readers—when something changes, even if the user didn’t directly interact with it.

 #### Examples: